learnlogicify-official/NexAcademy/README-GITHUB-INTEGRATION.md

 - OAuth integration with GitHub
 - Display public repositories on the user's profile page
 - Show repository stats like stars and forks
-- Connect GitHub directly from the profile page
+- Connect GitHub directly from the profile page via a modal popup
+- Display GitHub username in the contact info section

 ## Setup Instructions